Man charged with capital murder in deaths of girlfriend and daughter

 Lopez was named a suspect a day later.
 He was arrested April 10.

-His bond on the capital murder case is one-million dollars.
+His bond on the capital murder case is $1 million.
 He was also charged with two probation violations.
 The cases are from 2017 and 2018.
 His bond on each of the probation violations is $250,000.

 LATEST STORIES: